What is a community toilet scheme?

 How does the scheme work?

-This scheme involves businesses making their toilet facilities available to the public, particularly restaurants, cafes and pubs; working together with the Council to make clean, safe and accessible toilets available to the public, particularly tourists in Wealden.
+This scheme involves businesses making their toilet facilities available to the public.
+Local business such as restaurants, cafes and pubs can work together with the Council to make clean, safe and accessible toilets available to the public, particularly to tourists in Wealden.

 Members of the public would be allowed to use the toilet facilities during premises opening hours and without the need to necessarily make a purchase.
 In return, and based on the level of facilities available, the Council will agree to pay an annual fee.
 Participating premises display a sticker, provided by the Council, in their window indicating they participate in the scheme and the level of services available.